SteffenPL/EpiblastOrientationMaps/README.md

 ### Running the Analysis
 1. Open one of the analysis notebooks:
    - `wildtype_analysis.ipynb`: For analyzing wildtype data
-   - `mutant_analysis.ipynb`: For analyzing mutant data
+   - `demo_analysis.ipynb`: For analyzing a demonstration dataset
    - `analysis_tools.ipynb`: Contains shared functions and utilities

 2. Execute the cells in order by pressing Shift+Enter or by clicking the "Run" button in the Jupyter interface